Advertisement

 Monitor your dose

-Serving sizes vary between cannabinoids due to differences in potency.
-A marijuana gummy may contain five to ten milligrams of THC, while the delta 8 alternative could feature twice that.
-However, since marijuana-derived delta 9 THC is about twice as strong as delta 8 THC, the different-sized doses might produce similar effects.
-HHC gummies commonly land in the middle.
+Servings vary between cannabinoids due to potency differences.
+While a dispensary-bought gummy may contain five milligrams of delta 9 THC, a delta 8 gummy could include twice that.
+Since delta 9 is about twice as strong as delta 8 THC, the different-sized doses are likely to produce similar effects.
+HHC gummies commonly land in the middle—less powerful than delta 9 but stronger than delta 8.

 Pace yourself

-Go slow, especially if you’re new to weed or have previously experienced adverse effects.
-Don’t bump up your dose before even reaching the starting line.
+Go slow, especially if you’re new to weed or have a history of adverse reactions.

 Don’t combine cannabis with certain substances

-Don’t mix cannabis with alcohol, for one.
+For one, avoid mixing cannabis with alcohol.
 More innocuous substances can also backfire.
-Your risk of negative effects, including the severe examples described above, may increase as your metabolism struggles to keep up.
+Someone’s risk of negative effects—including the severe examples described above—may increase as their metabolism struggles to keep up.
 Medications sharing THC’s adverse side effects are also likely to cause problems.

-Those on daily medications should talk to their prescriber and research potential drug interactions.
-Even if you’re only taking an allergy pill, it’s worth looking into.
+Anyone on daily medications should talk to their prescriber and research potential drug interactions.
+Even with something like an allergy pill, it’s worth looking into.

-There’s limited evidence that anti-inflammatory medications—including common painkillers like ibuprofen—may help mellow out a high.
+There’s limited evidence that anti-inflammatory medications—including common NSAID painkillers like ibuprofen and aspirin—may mellow out a high.
 Look for over-the-counter drugs that inhibit inflammation-related COX enzymes.
-Just check that the exact substance doesn’t interact poorly with THC, and use only the dose recommended for your weight.
-Consult a healthcare provider if you’re at all uncertain.
+Just check that the exact substance doesn’t interact poorly with THC and use only the dose recommended for your weight (NSAIDs can themselves be dangerous).
+Consult a healthcare provider if there's any uncertainty.

 Stick to high-CBD strains

+As a CBD enthusiast, here’s one of my personal favorite tips.
 Several researchers have linked CBD consumption to a reduction in THC’s psychotropic effects.
-High-CBD cannabis strains may help temper intoxication, making them a better option for those with a low tolerance or users prone to negative effects.
+High-CBD cannabis strains may help temper intoxication, making them a better choice for those with a low tolerance or anyone prone to negative effects.

 Regularly consuming high-CBD flower or similar CBD products might also reduce THC tolerance.
-Highly tolerant users ingest more THC, working through products faster and elevating the risk of overconsumption.
+Highly tolerant users are generally the ones ingesting the most THC, working through products more quickly and elevating the risk of overconsumption.

-Do research before heading to the dispensary, or speak to a representative when you get there.
-The ratio of THC to CBD can vary drastically between strains.
-Particularly high-CBD strains—Sweet and Sour Widow and Royal Highness are two examples— contain an equal helping of the two cannabinoids.
+Do research before heading to the dispensary or speak to a representative after getting there.
+The ratio of THC to CBD can vary drastically between strains, too.
+Particularly high-CBD stains—Sour Widow and Royal Highness are two examples—contain an equal helping of the two cannabinoids.
 Some, like Harlequin, contain more CBD than THC.
+But even a little THC in the cannabinoid mix may lessen your chance of a bad reaction.

-High-CBD marijuana strains typically contain less THC, helping users better pace themselves.
-The effects generally don’t hit as hard, and the high can be shorter-lived—all positives for new users or those predisposed to anxiety.
+High-CBD marijuana strains typically feature less THC, which could make pacing easier.
+Their effects generally don’t hit as hard, and the high can be shorter-lived—all positives for new users or those predisposed to anxiety.
+Just stay cautious, since THC is still THC, even with CBD to calm it down—and everyone responds differently anyway.

 Do your research

-• User feedback: Customer reviews or anecdotes can be useful, but they won’t provide the full picture.
-Use them to get a better sense of a brand and their quality.
-Check for patterns in reported effects, as well.
-But remember that strain names may be unreliable; sellers can slap any strain name on a batch of weed.
+• User feedback: See what others are saying about a product.
+Customer reviews or anecdotes can be useful, giving us a better sense of a brand's reputation (and its typical quality).
+Check for patterns in reported effects and remember that strain names may be unreliable; growers and sellers can slap any strain name on a batch of weed.

 • Other cannabinoids: Confirm which cannabinoids the product contains, and in what concentrations.
 What are their typical effects, alone and combined with THC?

-• Third-party testing: Psychoactive hemp products, including hemp-derived THC carts, aren’t regulated in the United States.
-Trusted retailers will outsource safety testing and post a COA for consumers to view.
+• Third-party testing: Psychotropic hemp products, including hemp-derived THC carts, aren’t regulated in most of the United States.
+Trusted retailers will outsource safety testing to a third-party lab and post a COA for customers to view.
 If no testing is available, don’t buy it.

-• Recommended dose: Don’t stop at THC content.
-Verify the manufacturer’s recommended dose, and feel free to begin with less.
-Never consume more than a single serving at once if you’re a new user.
+• Recommended dose: Verify the manufacturer's suggested dose, and feel free to begin with less.
+Beginners shouldn’t consume more than a single serving at once.

-High tolerances lead users to consume increasingly large amounts of weed.
-When your baseline dose is constantly going up, you won’t have a clear idea of how much to take.
-This often leads people to ingest more cannabis than their bodies can handle.
+High tolerances lead us to ingest increasingly larger amounts of weed.
+When the baseline is constantly rising, it’s hard to get a clear idea of how much to use.
+This often leads people to consume more cannabis than their bodies can handle.

-Consider putting hemp or marijuana use on hold for at least three weeks.
-Long-term users may require longer, but in general, this is enough to reset your system.
-Just be aware that you may experience withdrawal symptoms if you’re a chronic user.
+Consider putting hemp or marijuana on hold for at least three weeks.
+Long-term users may need longer, but in general, this is enough to reset our systems.
+Just be aware that withdrawal symptoms are a risk for chronic users who stop.

 Steer clear of illicit marijuana or hemp products

-Psychoactive hemp may be legal in most areas of the United States, but that doesn’t mean you should settle for whatever’s available.
-Since hemp is unregulated, third-party testing is all we have to verify contents and safety.
+Psychotropic hemp may be legal in most places, but that doesn’t mean we should settle for whatever’s available.
+Given hemp’s lack of regulation, third-party tests are all there is to verify contents and safety.

-Always check for a COA before buying hemp-based vape products or edibles.
+Always verify the COA before purchasing hemp-based vape products or edibles.
 Without this document, there’s no way to confirm:

 • Cannabinoids in the product